Last Updated on May 21, 2026

 Windows has a built-in security tool called Smart App Control (SAC) which is part of the Windows Security Center.
 The SAC tool was designed to prevent you from opening files and apps that might not be safe to open on your computer.
 As you probably know, when you download files from the internet you do not always know what you are getting and might end up with a virus or malware or maybe something worse.

-If you try to open a file that SAC thinks is unsafe, you will receive a message that says, “Smart App Control blocked a file that may be unsafe” and not allow you to open it.
+If you try to open a file that SAC thinks is unsafe, you will receive a message that says, āSmart App Control blocked a file that may be unsafeā and not allow you to open it.
 Then you will only have the option to click OK, send feedback or look for another app in the Microsoft Store.

-Unblocking a single file
+Unblocking a Single File

 If you would rather not mess with the Smart App Control settings and simply unblock a single file, you can do this with just a few steps.

 You should then be able to open your file without any restrictions.
 One thing you will notice is once you check the Unblock checkbox, it will no longer be there the next time you check the file properties.
+The operating system trusts the file permanently.

 Set-Content -Path “C:\Your\File\Path\Here.iso” -Stream Zone.Identifier -Value “[ZoneTransfer]`nZoneId=3”